sleroy/amazon-s3-java-example/README.md

 This is a simple example how to use S3 with Java.
 Based on [Amazon S3 example](https://javatutorial.net/java-s3-example).

+An article is providing more informations : [SylvainLeroy blog](https://sylvainleroy.com/2018/02/17/using-s3-libraries-minio-mock-server).

 # Test with MINIO

 According the documentation :